Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/scheme.md

 The `proof.verificationMethod` field identifies which key was used to create the proof.
 In `did:soul` operations:

-- **Create operations** — No proof is required (the node creates the DID autonomously).
+- **Create operations:** No proof is required (the node creates the DID autonomously).
-- **Verifiable Credentials and Presentations** — Must reference the full DID key fragment: `did:soul:abc123#keys-1`.
+- **Verifiable Credentials and Presentations:** Must reference the full DID key fragment: `did:soul:abc123#keys-1`.
-- **Future signed update/rotate operations** — Must reference the full DID key fragment of the active controller at the time of the operation.
+- **Future signed update/rotate operations:** Must reference the full DID key fragment of the active controller at the time of the operation.

 ## Security Considerations